zrythm/zrythm/doc/user/plugins-files/plugins/inspector-page.rst

 Plugin Ports
 ------------
-These are the ports that the plugin has.
+These are the :ref:`ports that the plugin owns <plugins-files/plugins/plugin-info:Plugin Ports>`.
+Depending on the type of plugin, there may be different categories of ports being shown.

 .. image:: /_static/img/plugin-ports.png
    :align: center